fTyDev/Tasky-Backend/README.md

-# Todo Backend
+# Tasky Backend

-A Django-based REST API for a todo application.
+A Django-based REST API for a "todo" application.

 ## Features